tcarland/kdc-ansible/README.md

 ============

 Ansible Playbook for installing a pair of MIT KDC's configured and replicating.
-This assumes ssh key logins have already been configured for the instances, or at least from the Ansible server to both KDC servers or from the master to the slave instance if this playbook is to be run from the master.
+This assumes ssh key logins have already been configured for the hosts, or at least from the Ansible server to both KDC servers or from the master to the slave instance if this playbook is to be run from the master.